ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 ## Storing a build number

-My initial attempt was to store the build number is a hidden file in the project.
+My initial attempt was to store the build number as a hidden file in the project.

 Which is fine and worked, but the sheer amount of foreseeable conflicts is enough to make anyone rethink that approach.